Health Sector Management

 Official copies of all university-level transcripts (both undergraduate and graduate)

 Although work experience is not a requirement of admissions,many candidates do have some post-graduate experience.
 As such, candidates with little or no work experience should be stronger in other admissions criteria such as GPA and GMAT.

-Application deadlines for GSM: October 16th, January 8th, March 12th
+Application deadlines for Questrom: October 16th, January 8th, March 12th

-For more information on the M.B.A. in Health Sector Management, please contact Alicia Clemente, Assistant Director, Boston University Graduate School of Management at 617/353-4725.
+For more information on the M.B.A. in Health Sector Management, please contact Alicia Clemente, Assistant Director, Boston University Questrom School of Business at 617-353-4725.

-For GSM admissions information, please contact Johanna Beers, Assistant DIrector, Boston University School of Management, 617/353-2670.
+For Questrom admissions information, please contact Johanna Beers, Assistant DIrector, Boston University School of Management, 617-353-2670.